Alondradaisy/Segments/readme.md

 ![Portrait](https://segments-imgs.s3.us-west-1.amazonaws.com/rooftop.jpeg)

 Segments has become a guide to a weekly practice of sharing that weaves nourishing neuroplasticity with intentional sharing.
-Four day of the week are dedicated to sharing int he context of each of the four segments.
+Four days of the week are dedicated to sharing intentionally in the context of each of the four segments.

 ![Growing](https://segments-imgs.s3.us-west-1.amazonaws.com/growing.jpg)